DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 If you need more modules, then they can be added from a user-specific configuration file, as described further on.

 **IMPORTANT NOTE**  The Arduino Nano and Arduino Uno both have very limited FLASH program space and RAM memory, compared to the Arduino Mega.
-The rest of the DCC++ EX code takes up most of the FLASH program space, and so there is very little spare for any HAL code.
+The rest of the |EX-CS| code takes up most of the FLASH program space, and so there is very little spare for any HAL code.
 Consequently, when
-DCC++ EX is compiled for a Nano or Uno, a *reduced HAL* is included in place of the full HAL.
-This provides limited functionality and supports only for the Arduino digital input and output functions and analogue input functions.
+|EX-CS| is compiled for a Nano or Uno, a *reduced HAL* is included in place of the full HAL.
+This provides limited functionality and supports
+only for the Arduino digital input and output functions and analogue input functions.
 No advanced drivers (Servos, external GPIO etc.) can be installed.
-It is theoretically possible to create an 'on-line only' version of DCC++ EX which excludes the loco programming functions and therefore frees up FLASH on the Uno and Nano to allow the full HAL to operate, but this is not currently supported.
+It is theoretically possible to create an 'on-line only' version of |EX-CS| which excludes the loco programming functions and therefore frees up FLASH on the Uno and Nano to allow the full HAL to operate, but this is not currently supported.

 Catching the I2C Bus